-Frances Peterson, Production Coordinator at Abernethy Media Professionals, connects clients with just the right crews to create a final product that’s the perfect mix of what they want and need.
-In this blog Frances shares how she’s learned to manage client expectations in the ever-changing video production industry.
+Frances Peterson, the Production Coordinator at Abernethy Media Professionals, connects clients with just the right crews to create a final product that’s the perfect mix of what they want and need.
+In this blog, Frances shares how she’s learned to manage client expectations in the ever-changing video production industry.

 I’ve been the production coordinator for camera crews at AMP for over 10 years.
 I’ve seen our business evolve through Betacam to Red Dragon, through SD to HD to 4K, and from handing over a videotape at the end of a shoot to uploading editable files via FTP.
 With every advance comes the inevitable managing of a client’s expectations for their next project.

 When I work with clients, a fair bit of my conversation is about managing expectations.
 While it’s always a good idea to go into a conversation knowing what you want and need as far as your crew, equipment, shoot, etc.; it’s my job to make sure your wants and needs will get you the right end result.
 Oftentimes that means moving away from a client’s tried-and-true methods, or perhaps working with a bigger crew or different equipment.
 It all boils down to having an honest conversation to manage expectations and deliver on the promise of the right crew and gear for your production.